 But Nero never formally informed work he got hurt on the job.

 When Nero sought workers’ compensation benefits, a commissioner awarded them.
 But his employer appealed and won.
-The appeal panel ruled he gave notice too late.
-Lucky for Nero, the Court of Appeals bailed him out.
-Here’s why.
+The appeals panel ruled he gave notice too late.
+Lucky for Nero, the Court of Appeals finally bailed him out after two more years of appeals.
+The court initially decided the case in 2017.
+That resulted in an appeal to the state Supreme Court, which returned the case to the Court of Appeals.

 When Late Notice Is Forgiven